arpitbbhayani/arpitbbhayani.github.io/_posts/articles/2015-12-17-fourth-dimension.markdown

  - fourth-dimension
 ---

 Dimensions in simple terms are the number of axes you can move along.
-We all live in a 3D world of X, Y and Z axis, but though all the scifi hype we do know that there exists a tiny possibility of higher dimensions that we currently cannot perceive.
+We all live in a 3D world of X, Y and Z axis, but though all the Sci-Fi hype we do know that there exists a tiny possibility of higher dimensions that we currently cannot perceive.
 Lets talk about that ....

 The rule of n+1 th dimension
 --------------------------------------------------
 Imagine a plane P which is a 2D world and let there be 2 people A and B. A is a circle and B is a square.
 Since this is a 2D world, A and B can see everything on plane P but only as a line.
 They have no control over Z axis which can give them a perception of what they actually are i.e. square or circle.

 Suppose there is a person C, which is a Cube and has an access to third dimension.
 We can deduce the following statements from this